jgodson/shopify-script-creator/README.md

 ```

 This generates a `docs` directory containing `index.html` and `bundle.js`.
 The index loads all Polaris styles via the Polaris CDN and the application scripts via `bundle.js`

+- Finally, create a release on gitHub detailing the significant changes.